NASA opens a 1972 lunar “ark” in an attempt to extract gases from it.

 Marrakesh, 7 Mar.
 (Maroc-Actu) –

 The sample is opened at NASA’s Johnson Space Center in Houston by the Astromaterials Research and Exploration Sciences (ARES) division, which protects, studies and shares NASA’s collection of extraterrestrial samples.
-This work is being carried out by the ANGSA (Apollo Next Generation Sample Analysis) program, a scientific team that aims to learn more about the sample and the lunar surface before the next Artemis missions to the south pole of the Moon.
+This work is being carried out by the ANGSA (Apollo Next Generation Sample Analysis) program, a scientific team that aims to learn more regarding the sample and the lunar surface before the next Artemis missions to the south pole of the Moon.

 When the Apollo astronauts brought those samples back 50 years ago, NASA had the foresight to keep some of them unopened and intact.